An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

 \section{Key Properties and Lemmas}

 The construction of an optimal solution set $S(i)$ can be done through the use of various algorithms.
-For the sake of proving the properties and lemmas, we will assume that the construction of $S_b(i)$ for any $i$ itself can be made given the $S_b(i-1)$ using the naive dynamic programming method presented in the appendix as Algorithm 9.
-In the following proofs the capacity $B(i)$ will be absent due to the sake of simplicity. \begin{observation}
+For the sake of proving the properties and lemmas, we will assume that the construction of $S_b(i)$ for any $i$ itself can be made given $S_b(i{-}1)$ using the naive dynamic programming method presented in the appendix as Algorithm~\ref{alg:naive}.
+In the following proofs the capacity $B(i)$ will be somewhat absent for the sake of simplicity but the lemmas are still correct when capacity is taken into account.